top of page

 Distance: 7.5 miles (round trip)

-The Snowdon Horseshoe is the the route we have taken most often and one we would highly recommend to experienced hikers.
+The Snowdon Horseshoe is our favourite route and one we would highly recommend to experienced hikers.
 This route starts with a tough scramble up Crib Goch (watch out for the sheer drops either side) before following the ridge over Garnedd Ugain across to the Snowdon summit, continuing onto Y Lliwedd and back.